-The brick building at 603 West Water Street that today houses Renard’s European Bakeshop was built in 1901 and replaced a wood frame building that was built in the mid-1850s and was the 11th store building in Princeton.
+The brick building at 603 West Water Street that today houses Renard’s European Bakeshop was built in 1901 and replaced a wood frame building that was the second building erected for commercial purposes on Water Street.

 Property records at the county register of deeds office tell the same story, tracing the sale of Lot 24 from original purchaser Henry Treat to Thomas Sargent and then to Harley Farmington, who sold lots 23 and 24 to Waldo Flint in July 1850 for $25 (Deeds, Volume C, Page 386).